BalamuruganSiddhartha/testrep/README.md

     ```

 3. **Set Up Database:**
-    - Update `db.js` in the `services` folder with your MySQL credentials.
+    - Update `.env` file with your MySQL credentials.
     - Run the following command to initialize the database tables:
     ```bash
     npm run init_tables